Welcome to the Livable Places initiative

 About Livable Places

-Houston is a rapidly growing city and family sizes are shrinking.
-There's a need for more, smaller homes for people of all ages.
+There is a growing a need for more, smaller homes for people of all ages in Houston.
 However, the City's rules make it difficult to build small, neighborhood-scale homes for people to buy and rent.

 If we want to preserve our great diversity, culture and innovative industry, we need to act now to address issues like displacement and rising home and transportation costs.
 The goal of Livable Places is to update development standards to allow for a greater variety of homes to be built, make neighborhoods safer, and better utilize alternative forms of transportation.